Salmann Tamimi: Political life

 In 1987, Salmann founded the Association Iceland-Palestine (Félagið Ísland-Palestína).
 On 24 July 2014, Salmann made the headlines in Iceland for his comment on Israel at a Jerusalem Post news article about the funeral of Israeli soldiers: "To hell inshallah.
 Your friends will follow u.
 Victory to Hamas and Jihad Islami."
 Many condemned his remarks.

 In the 2014 municipal elections, Salmann was a candidate for Dögun.
 Salmann, however, has close ties with Björk Vilhelmsdóttir, a prominent member of the Social Democratic Alliance.
 Björk is married to Sveinn Rúnar Hauksson, chairman of the Association Iceland-Palestine.

 Religious life

 In 1997, Salmann founded the Association of Muslims in Iceland (Félag múslima á Íslandi), being succeeded as its chair in 2010 by Ibrahim Sverrir Agnarsson.
 The Association of Muslims in Iceland has a mosque in Ármúli in Reykjavík, where Salmann is one of two imams.

 Since founding the Association of Muslims in Iceland Salmann has become one of the foremost spokesmen for Muslims in Iceland, making numerous media appearances both in Iceland and abroad.
 One issue on which he had a prominent role was the building of a new mosque in Reykjavik.
 In 2010, Salmann said that the Association of Muslims in Iceland would never raise funds abroad to build a mosque; by accepting funds abroad one jeopardised losing the reins of control.
 His successor, however, said that funds for the mosque would be raised abroad, including Muslims in Kuwait and the United Arab Emirates.

-Controversies

-In 2014, Salmann made a series of controversial statements in relation to the Association of Muslims in Iceland's plan to build a new mosque in Reykjavik.